For most high achievers, the thought of failing at anything is paralyzing, demoralizing, and terrifying. Especially failing in public.

 If that’s the case, you can try to isolate the part that you didn’t like and create a path around it.
 For instance, by buying tomatoes that are already diced, mushrooms that are already sliced, or meat that’s already been seasoned and just needs heat.

 The point is to look for silver linings in your failures.
-A failure only becomes a lesson if you look for it.
+A failure can only become a lesson learned if you look for it.

 My personal example is my wake-up time.
-My natural sleep cycle is something like 2:00 AM to 9 or 10 AM.
+My natural sleep cycle is something like 1 or 2 AM to 9 or 10 AM.
 That’s a pretty extreme sleep cycle for most people.
-This makes me a serious night owl by most definitions.
+This makes me a serious night owl (like President Barack Obama) by most definitions.

 For the longest time, I felt like something was wrong with me because I wasn’t extroverted or full of energy at 8 or 9 in the morning.